zenphantom/ml-git/docs/mlgit_commands.md

 ```

 This command will perform a 2-step operations:
-1. push all blobs to the configured data store.
+1. push all blobs to the configured data storage.
 2. push all metadata related to the commits to the remote metadata repository.

 </details>